ding-lab/PanCan_snATAC_publication/README.md

 # PanCan_snATAC_publication

-This is a repo for the publication "Epigenetic Programs Drive Cancer Transitions Across 11 Tumor Types"
+This is a repo for the publication "Epigenetic Regulations During Cancer Transitions Across 11 Tumor Types"

 ---